akashacms/akashacms-website/documents/news/2020/08/liquid-templates.html.md

 # Performance of Liquid templates in AkashaCMS

 I've created a workspace, `akashacms-perftest`, that is an AkashaCMS site that will render a thousand pages.
 The idea is to have a significantly large workload to measure how long it will take to render a site with different software options.

-It appears I've not published this workspace yet.
+The workspace is at:  https://github.com/akashacms/akashacms-perftest

 The timings were created by running the command: